SkyeWrenbrook/soc-analyst-labs/windows-ntfs-share-permissions/README.md

 3. Create a User

-I created a user named Jim by opening Computer Management, navigating to "Users", right clicking in the field and selecting "New User", and adding the name "Jim" to the "Username" field.
+I created a user named Jim by opening Computer Management, navigating to "Users", right clicking in the field and selecting "New User", and adding the name "Jim" to "User name".

 I also unchecked:
   "User must change password at logon"